TK-the-bad-coder/poker-adventures/README.md

 How to run:
   Simply extract this folder into a folder of your choosing and run compile.sh.
 Afterwards, run run.sh.
+  Adjust Terminal size by using ctrl + or ctrl -, until you are able to view Poker Adventures image clearly.

 Note: